 7. Jim Bridwell

-It’s impossible to create a list of the world’s best rock climbers without including this man, Jim Bridwell.
+It’s impossible to create a list of the world’s best rock climbers without including Jim Bridwell.
 Bridwell’s career spanned two different eras of climbing history, and he introduced the world to a whole new style of climbing.

 His most famous climb was actually a 3-person expedition.
 They climbed the Nose of El Capitan in a day, and this victory permanently etched his name into the history books.
 This set the scene for most of the other Yosemite fanatics on this list.